-DATE: September 17, 2012
+DATE: September 6, 2016

-NC State University faculty and staff are reminded of the personal risks and legal consequences of unauthorized distribution of copyrighted materials, including illegal, peer-to-peer file sharing.
-Music, movies, videos, games and other online media are protected by (or subject to) copyright laws and are usually illegal to share through peer-to-peer file applications.
+NC State University faculty and staff are reminded of the personal risks and legal consequences of unauthorized distribution of copyrighted materials, including illegal peer-to-peer file sharing.
+Music, movies, videos, games and other online media are protected by (or subject to) copyright laws.
+It is usually illegal to share them via peer-to-peer applications.
+NC State University faculty and staff are expected to respect the intellectual property rights of others and refrain from copyright infringement.

-In most situations, downloading or uploading even one small portion of a copyrighted work without permission constitutes a copyright infringement.
-File sharing also creates a substantial risk that others can gain access to confidential data on your computer or install destructive computer viruses that could spread across the university's network.
+In many situations, downloading or uploading even one small portion of a copyrighted work without permission constitutes copyright infringement.
+File sharing also increases the likelihood that others could gain access to confidential data on your computer or install destructive computer viruses that could spread across the university's network.

-If you illegally download, upload, copy or distribute copyrighted content, even unintentionally, you are at risk for legal action and criminal prosecution, which could result in severe fines, personal financial loss or even imprisonment.
-For example, The Chronicle of Higher Education reported on August 24, 2012, that a federal court upheld a jury's \$675,000 fine against a former Boston University graduate student for illegally sharing music.
-Violating a copyright while using any university network or equipment may result in a permanent record at the university, may serve as evidence in court and may adversely affect your employment, up to and including discharge.
+If you illegally download, upload, copy or distribute copyrighted content, even unintentionally, you risk legal action and criminal prosecution, which could result in severe fines, personal financial loss or even imprisonment.
+For example, a former Boston University graduate student was fined \$675,000 for illegally downloading and sharing 30 digital songs online (see Sony BMG Music Entertainment, et al. v.
+Joel Tenenbaum, 719 F.3d 67 (1st Cir.
+2013)).
+Violating a copyright while using any university network or equipment may:

+- Result in a permanent record at the university - Serve as evidence in court, and/or - Adversely affect your employment, up to and including discharge